bertob/mail/README.md

 ### Conversation List

 Conversations are organized in 2 sections:
-* __Active Conversations__:
+__Active Conversations__:
 	* New messages
 	* Drafts for new messages
 	* Conversations with open response drafts
-* __History__:
+__History__:
 	* All other conversations (even if they only contain sent messages with no response)

-* When one or more conversations from the list are selected, a set of actions (e.g. delete, mark as spam, move to History, etc.) is available from the panel on top of the Conversation list.
 * Selecting multiple conversations works just like on the desktop: Ctrl + Click individual conversations to add them to the selection or use Shift + Click for selecting all messages between two specific conversations.
+* Conversations can be moved from/to the Active and History sections, to folders or the trash via drag and drop.
+* When more than one conversation is selected, they all show up in the Conversation pane on the right, one above the other.
+The conversations can be reordered by the user, single messages in all conversations can be collapsed/uncollapsed.
 * Messages in the __Active__ category can be reordered by dragging and dropping, so it can be used as a to-do list.
 Thus, no priority system is required.
 * When a message is opened it is not automatically marked as read.
 The user has to drag it into __History__ to remove it from the to-do list.
 * The person who wrote the most recent message in a thread is visually highlighted in the List.